zelayab/MaquetaWeb/README.md

 # MaquetaWeb
 Web Design for CriptoCoins Web
 #
-# ONly view in cellphone
+# Only view in cellphone
-#Responsive view
+Responsive view